mueslo/openwrt_hass_devicetracker/README.md

 ## Installation

 Simply `opkg install hass` once it is added to the OpenWRT repositories.
+Until then, download a package from [releases](https://github.com/mueslo/openwrt_hass_devicetracker/releases) and `opkg install <downloaded_file>`.

+### Configuration

-Until then, download a package from releases and `opkg install <downloaded_file>`.
-Then you can modify `/etc/config/hass` to your liking and start/enable the service via `service hass start` and `service hass enable`.
+Once the package is installed, you can modify `/etc/config/hass` to your liking and start/enable the service via `service hass start` and `service hass enable`.
+If you would like to use HTTPS, simply start your host string with the `https://` protocol specifier.

 ### Authentication